panda3d/panda3d-docs/programming/texturing/cube-maps.rst

 same way.

 In some sense, a cube map is a kind of surface texture, like an ordinary 2-D texture.
-But in other sense, it is also volumetric like a 3-D texture: every point within the 3-D texture coordinate space is colored according to the face of the cube it comes closest to.
+But in another sense, it is also volumetric like a 3-D texture: every point within the 3-D texture coordinate space is colored according to the face of the cube it comes closest to.
 A sphere model with the cube map applied to it would pick up the same six faces: